w3c/webrtc-charter/merge-guide.md

 For features that are "large" in some sense (large spec, need their own explainer, may have different people interested), extension specs are preferred.
-For extensions that are "small" (add a few methods, extend an argument list or enum, the function description is explanation enough), PRs against SPECNAME-extensions is preferred.
+For extensions that are "small" (add a few methods, extend an argument list or enum, the function description is explanation enough), pull requests against SPECNAME-extensions is preferred.

 In order to explore whether such an extension is a viable idea, file an issue on the SPECNAME-extensions repo.
 (This needs to be done when issues are found with the proposed